maarten-pennings/C64-bouncingbox/README.md

          RTS
 ```

-The "move y-coordinate" for box and dot is very similar.
+The "move y-coordinate" for box and dot is analogous to `DOTMOVX`.
-The move x-coordinate for _box_ is a bit more complex because the `BXP` is a two-byte variable.
+The "move x-coordinate" for _box_ is a bit more complex because the `BXP` is a two-byte variable.
+We increment/decrement the high byte whenever we pass the 00/FF boundary.

 ```nasm
 BOXMOVX  ; CHECK DIRECTION BIT